dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/security/index.md

 * The call to `LogInAsyncCore` triggers the login process.
 * The call to <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider.NotifyAuthenticationStateChanged%2A> notifies that an update is in progress, which allows the app to provide a temporary UI during the login or logout process.
 * Returning `loginTask` returns the task so that the component that triggered the login can await and react after the task is complete.
 * The `LoginWithExternalProviderAsync` method is implemented by the developer to log in the user with the identity provider's SDK.
-For more information, see the identity provider's documentation.
+For more information, see your identity provider's documentation.

 The following `LoginComponent` component demonstrates how to log in a user.
 In a typical app, the `LoginComponent` component is only shown in a parent component if the user isn't logged into the app.